 Selection panels will be made up of individuals drawn from the awards committee and the steering group.

 Awards supporters are everyone who has committed support, financially or pro bono.
 You can find a list of awards supporters here.

-The BWB Charitable Incorporated Organisation is the charity that manages the awards.
-The trustees are Peter Bennett, Martin Bunch, Anthony Cartmell and Philip Kirkpatrick, Its charity number is 1150321.
+BWB Foundation is the charity that manages the awards.
+The trustees are Peter Bennett, Stephanie Biden, Martin Bunch, Rosamund McCarthy, Patrick Nash, Philip Kirkpatrick and Evelyn Smith.
+Its charity number is 1150321.